Water Pulse / Invite-gated pilot

 Observatory Workflows

-Sensor, satellite, and model outputs brought into one usable surface for change detection, forecasting, and operational visibility across water systems.
+Sensor, satellite, public-record, and model outputs brought into one usable surface for change detection and source-aware review.

 Partner Programs

-Shared workflows for NGOs, researchers, operators, and public-interest institutions who need water intelligence that is practical, explainable, and deployable in the field.
+Shared workflows for operators, researchers, and public-interest institutions who need practical, explainable evidence before committing to deeper analysis.

 The stack should be inspectable.